 An Enterprise Messaging Platform to Ensure Regulatory Compliance for Your Business

-SayHey Messenger® is available in enterprise and SaaS deployments.
-This enterprise messaging mobile app can help you achieve full regulatory compliance, while ensuring security and allowing companies to maintain full control and ownership of business data at all times.
+SayHey Messenger® is an enterprise messaging mobile app that can help you achieve full regulatory compliance, while ensuring security and allowing companies to maintain full control and ownership of business data at all times.

-SayHey Messenger® Enterprise is deployed in your own private cloud environment and the interface is embedded as a module within your existing business software systems.
-SayHey Messenger® SaaS is deployed as a mobile app or web app in a secure AWS cloud environment.
+Consider using SayHey Messenger® as your business messaging platform.
 And the best part?
 It’s deployed in a matter of days.
 Contact us today to learn more about SayHey Messenger®.